 The conference will begin at 10 am on Tuesday 11 July and will consist of two and half days of conference programming with a closing lunch on Thursday 13 July.
-There will also be a packed social programme, featuring activities and events in the evenings which is all included in your conference fee.
+There will be a packed social programme, featuring activities and events in the evenings, which are all included in your conference fee.

 Call for papers